LateralView/lateral-dev-box/README.md

-# A Virtual Machine for Web Development
+# A virtual machine for Ruby on Rails and MEAN stack development

 ## Introduction

 This project is inspired in the [rails-dev-box](https://github.com/rails/rails-dev-box).
-It automates the setup of a development environment for working on Ruby on Rails or the MEAN stack.
+It automates the setup of a development environment for working on Ruby on Rails and MEAN stack.

 ## Requirements

 * [VirtualBox](https://www.virtualbox.org)
 * [Vagrant](http://vagrantup.com)

-## How To Build The Virtual Machine
+## How to build the Virtual Machine

 ```
 host $ git clone https://github.com/LateralView/lateral-dev-box.git